datacraft-dsc/DEPs/2/README.md

 When raw DEPs can be demonstrated with working reference implementations, they become **draft** DEPs.
 Changes to draft DEPs should be done in consultation with users.
 Draft DEPs are contracts between the editors and implementers.

 ### Stable DEPs
-When draft DEPs are intended for broad adoption by third parties, they become **stable** DEPs.
+When draft DEPs and their implementation(s) are intended for broad adoption by third parties, they become **stable** DEPs.
 Changes to stable DEPs should be restricted to cosmetic ones, errata and clarifications.
 Stable DEPs are contracts between editors, implementers, and end-users.

 ### Deprecated DEPs
 When stable DEPs are replaced by newer draft DEPs, they become **deprecated** DEPs.
 Deprecated DEPs should not be changed except to indicate their replacements, if any.
 Deprecated DEPs are contracts between editors, implementers and end-users.